 Why and how do you read?
 To seek news and information?
-For escapism and pleasure?
+Or for escapism and pleasure?

-At Reflection Point (formerly Books@Work), we encourage the sensory, experiential response.
 We gather groups of colleagues in a setting where all bring their individual life experiences, emotions and sensibilities to create a new relationship with a story.
-It is a collaborative approach that moves beyond the single reader experiencing a text to include a group of readers, each of whom approaches the same text but brings divergent contexts to understanding and absorbing it.
-When we encounter other readers who have a wildly different experience with a text, we learn not only from the text itself but from the others.
-Powered by a well-facilitated discussion, we step into others’ shoes to see the text reflected through their eyes, ultimately training ourselves to see the broader world through others’ experiences.
+It is a collaborative approach that moves beyond one reader experiencing a story to include a group of readers, each of whom approaches the same story with different ways of understanding and absorbing it.

 This is one of the most magical – and practical – elements of Reflection Point.

 Two participants, staff members in a large research university, experienced this joint learning.
 Discussing a young male character in Lisa Ko’s The Leavers, one participant judged him and the other identified with him.
 The difference caused the first to examine her reaction more closely, to explore her initial response through the lens of her colleague’s point of view:

 “I really have to open my mind and think: Just because I would feel that way in a certain situation doesn’t mean that somebody else will feel the same way.
 This made me try to see things through the position of this young boy who is clearly different from me and accept that as being just his way of doing things.”

 This collaborative approach to reading permits a reader to “live” a literary experience, but then to relive it through the eyes of other readers, to expand the impact of the story.